jantman/pizero-gpslog/README.rst

 8. ``sudo apt-get update && sudo apt-get install haveged git python3-gpiozero python3-setuptools python3-pip gpsd``
 9. Run sudo `raspi-config <https://github.com/RPi-Distro/raspi-config>`_ to set things like the locale and timezone.
 Personally, I usually leave the ``pi`` user password at its default for devices that will never be on an untrusted network.
 10. In ``/home/pi``, run ``git clone https://github.com/jantman/pizero-gpslog.git && cd pizero-gpslog && sudo python3 setup.py develop && sudo pizero-install``.
 The installer, ``pizero-install``, templates out a systemd unit file, reloads systemd, and enables the unit.
 Environment variables to set for the service are taken from command line arguments.
+11. If you're ready, ``sudo systemctl start pizero-gpslog`` to start it.
+Otherwise, it will start on the next boot.

 Configuration
 -------------